 At The Law Offices of Fredson & Statmore, our personal injury statutes of limitations attorneys have over 50 years of experience helping clients recover full and fair compensation for their injuries.
 Our firm practices exclusively personal injury law, allowing us to focus on what matters most to our Passaic County clients from towns like Paterson, Clifton, West Milford, Woodland Park, Wayne, Little Falls, and all of Northern New Jersey.
 If you or a loved one has been injured in a motor vehicle accident, construction accident, slip and fall accident, drunk driving accident, or any other kind of accident, look no further when it comes to your legal needs.

-For a free and confidential consultation regarding your accident, your injuries, and your potential for financial compensation through a personal injury claim, please contact us online or call our Clifton offices by dialing (973) 771-5259 today.
+For a free and confidential consultation regarding your accident, your injuries, and your potential for financial compensation through a personal injury claim, please contact us online.